Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Files and Directories.md

     ...
     ```
 ## Directory Navigation
 - The current directory is called the working directory.
 - Use <code>pwd</code> to display the working directory.
 - Use <code>cd</code> to change directory.
-- There are two methods to refer to a directory
+- There are two methods to refer to a directory:
-    1. **Absolute Pathnames**: An absolute pathname begins with the root directory and follows the tree branch by branch until the path to the desired directory or file is completed.
+    1. **Absolute Pathnames**: Begin with the root directory and follow the tree until the desired directory or file is reached.
-    2. **Relative Pathnames**: uses special notions to navigate. </br>
+    2. **Relative Pathnames**: Utilize special notions to navigate.
-    The "." notion refers to the working directory.
+        - The "." notion refers to the working directory.
-    The ".." notion refers to the parent directory of the working directory.
+        - The ".." notion refers to the parent directory of the working directory.
     ```bash
     ## pwd shows that we are in the home directory of user dev
     dev@dev: pwd
     /home/dev

     ## absolute pathname navigation
-    ## navigating to the Downloads directory where the Downloads directory is the child of dev directory
     dev@dev: cd /home/dev/Downloads

     ## relative pathname navigation